 One downside of the app is the lack of a camera or in-app library and the ability to be called from the edit-in menu from the iOS Photos app.
 This makes for an awkward workflow.
 Currently, I do use the native iOS camera app to snap a photo, then launch RNI Film and find and load the image from Photos, apply a filter, make edits and then export back to the camera roll.
 It’s unproductive.

-My workflow involves snapping a few images then later, scrolling through the iOS camera roll, and tagging my favorites or moving the pictures I want to work on into a folder.
-I would typically import these images into VSCO Cam's library for editing.
+My workflow involves snapping a few images then later, scrolling through the iOS camera roll, and tagging my favourites or moving the pictures I want to work on into a folder.
+I would typically import these images into VSCO Cam’s library for editing.
 From there, I can edit/tweak a picture and then copy/paste the changes I made to each image in the library.
 Efficient.

 Another thing that bothered me is the inability to organize the presets.
 There are a few preset that I will use often.
 I would like to put my most frequently used film types at the beginning of the list.
 Currently, I find my self scrolling through almost to the end of access the Fuji Velvia and Kodak E100 film types.
 That’s frustrating.

-I just want non-destructive editing of TIFF and JPG images that are accessible from the favorite folder.
+I just want non-destructive editing of TIFF and JPG images that are accessible from the favourite folder.
 This has been available in iOS since version 8 and the lack of this feature means keeping my original image and a copy of the edited image.

 The app is at version 1.0, so I hope that the RNI Films will address these deficiencies in the next release.
 Until them, I’m having a blast pretending that I’m shooting Kodak film on my Pentax P3.